-2. Remove inactive subscribers: Regularly removing inactive subscribers from your list is a great way to help maintain healthy open rates on your emails.
-Since some email service providers charge based on list size, pruning your list of inactive subscribers can also help reduce your costs, too.
+2. Remove inactive subscribers: Removing inactive subscribers from your list is a great way to help maintain healthy email open rates.
+In addition, since some email service providers charge based on list size, pruning your list of inactive subscribers can also help reduce your costs.

 Here are a few tips to avoid spam complaints from your subscribers:

-1. Double opt-ins: Don’t allow new subscribers to join your email list without first confirming that they would like to receive email communication from you.
+Double opt-ins: Don't allow new subscribers to join your email list without confirming that they would like to receive your email communication.
 This can be accomplished using a double opt-in, where your email service provider sends a confirmation email to a new subscriber before sending your first marketing email.

-3. Unsubscribe links: Don’t make your subscribers have to work to unsubscribe.
-Include an easy-to-find unsubscribe link in the header or the footer of all of your emails.
+Unsubscribe links: Don't make your subscribers have to work to unsubscribe.
+Include an easy-to-find unsubscribe link in the header or footer of your emails.

 With nearly half of all emails opened on a mobile device, your emails must be optimized for mobile.
 Here are a few tips for sending mobile-friendly emails:

-Don’t write long paragraphs.
-Break up long paragraphs into smaller sections, so there is plenty of white space throughout your email.
+Don't write long paragraphs.
+Instead, break up long paragraphs into smaller sections so your email has plenty of white space.

 Avoid using large image sizes that take longer to load.
 Most email service providers allow you to change the resolution of an image after you've uploaded the original image file but not the image file size.
 The most popular screen resolution worldwide (across all platforms, including mobile) is 360×640.